hyperledger/aries-askar/README.md

 Aries Askar is a secure (encrypted at rest) storage and a key management service suitable for use with [Hyperledger Aries] agents and possibly other digital trust agents.
-Askar is a re-implementation (with lessons learned!) of the [indy-wallet] part of the [Hyperledger Indy SDK].
+Askar is a replacement implementation (with lessons learned!) of the [indy-wallet] part of the [Hyperledger Indy SDK].
 Askar has been demonstrated to be more performant and stable than the Indy SDK when under comparable load.